Quick Answer

 Then ask each serious contender to map one charge end to end: configuration, customer charge, and ledger impact.
 If that flow stays unclear, keep the vendor in research mode instead of treating shortlist momentum as selection evidence.

-This pairs well with our guide on Why Platforms Regret Building Their Own Subscription Billing.
+If you're deciding between buying and building, read Why Platforms Regret Building Their Own Subscription Billing.

 If you need one candidate to test first for pricing complexity, BillingPlatform looks like the clearest fit in the available material.
 That is especially true for a hybrid subscription model plus usage-based billing and frequent pricing changes.